abc-valera/netsly-golang/.github/README.md

   - [Goose](https://github.com/pressly/goose) is used as a database migration tool.
   - [SQLBoiler](https://github.com/volatiletech/sqlboiler) is used as an ORM.
   - PostgreSQL is used as a database.
-  - Redis is used as a cache.

 - Service layer:

   - [ElasticMail](https://elasticemail.com/) is used as an email api.
   - [Asynq](https://github.com/hibiken/asynq) library with Redis database is used as a task queue.
-  - JWT tokens are used for authentication.

 - Presentation layer: